Samsung/tizen-docs/docs/application/design/wearable/interaction/touch.md

 # Touch

-Touch is the Gear’s base interaction platform, with taps and swipes widely used to navigate the interface.
-Ensure components have enough touchable area, and that the space between components is large enough so that touchable areas don’t overlap.
+Touch is the Gear's base interaction platform, with taps and swipes widely used to navigate the interface.
+Ensure components have enough touchable area, and that the space between components is large enough so that touchable areas don't overlap.